Recovery is just a phone call away.

 effects of benzodiazepine

-• Psychomotor Slowdown: Imagine feeling sluggish and uncoordinated.
-Ashton H. in his 1995 study titled ‘Toxicity and adverse consequences of benzodiazepine use’ showed this is a frequent consequence of benzodiazepine addiction, especially after initial use or dosage increases.
-Daily activities like driving become risky due to slowed reaction times and impaired coordination.
+• Psychomotor Slowdown: Benzodiazepine addiction causes sluggishness and incoordination.
+According to Ashton H.’s 1995 study, ‘Toxicity and adverse consequences of benzodiazepine use’, after initial use or dosage increases, daily activities like driving become risky due to slowed reaction times and impaired coordination.

-• Memory Impairment: Benzodiazepines can create a fog in your mind.
-They disrupt the formation of new memories, making it difficult to recall recent events or experiences.
-Curran V. in his 1992 work ‘Memory functions, alertness, and mood of long-term benzodiazepine users: a preliminary investigation of the effects of normal daily dose’ showed this effect is particularly concerning for individuals who rely on their memory for work or daily routines.
+• Memory Impairment: Benzodiazepines disrupt new memory formation, hindering recall of recent events.
+According to Curran V.’s 1992 study, ‘Memory functions, alertness, and mood of long-term benzodiazepine users: a preliminary investigation of the effects of normal daily dose’ showed this effect is particularly concerning for individuals who rely on their memory for work or daily routines.

-• Paradoxical Disinhibition: Instead of calming everyone, benzodiazepines can have the opposite effect in some individuals.
-This paradoxical disinhibition manifests as increased aggression, hostility, impulsivity, or even violent outbursts.
-These reactions are more common in children, the elderly, or those with developmental disabilities.
+• Paradoxical Disinhibition: Benzodiazepines can provoke paradoxical disinhibition in some individuals, resulting in increased aggression, hostility, impulsivity, or violent outbursts.
+These reactions occur more often in children, the elderly, or individuals with developmental disabilities.

 What are the Treatment Options Available for Benzodiazepind Addicts?